Nikon Z5II

 The Nikon Z5II is a full-frame mirrorless interchangeable-lens camera produced by Nikon.
 The camera was officially announced on April 3, 2025, at the price of US$1,696.
 It is an entry-level full-frame camera that uses Nikon's Z-mount system.
 It is the successor to the Nikon Z5 released in 2020, becoming the tenth full-frame Z-mount body and the fourteenth Z-mount camera body.

-When launched, Nikon used a two word marketing slogan: “Truly Together.”

 Features

 Improvements over the previous Z5 model include: